Reduce Oil Dependence Costs

 Oil price shocks and price manipulation by OPEC have cost our economy dearly—about $2 trillion from 2004 to 2008.

-It's unclear whether we will ever completely eliminate our need to import oil, but we can reduce cartel market control and the economic impact of price shocks by reducing our petroleum consumption.
+It's unclear whether we will ever eliminate our need to import oil, but we can reduce cartel market control and the economic impact of price shocks by reducing our petroleum use.

-EPA has established new corporate average fuel economy (CAFE) standards for new cars and trucks to help decrease our dependence on oil and to decrease greenhouse gas emissions.
-Increased standards for model year 2012 to 2025 vehicles are projected to
+EPA has established new corporate average fuel economy (CAFE) standards for new cars and trucks to help decrease oil dependence and greenhouse gas emissions.
+Increased standards for model year 2012 to 2025 vehicles are projected to have several benefits:

 - Gradually increase real-world fuel economy to about 45 mpg for the average car and 32 mpg for the average truck